Michaela Blyde: Early life, education and family

+In 2014, Blyde commenced a Bachelor of Sport and Exercise degree through correspondence at Massey University.
+In 2017, she studied for a Certificate in Animal Care at Otago Polytechnic in Dunedin.

-Rugby career
+Rugby union career

 When she was young her parents encouraged her and her brothers to play for their local rugby club, Clifton.
 "Rugby was my first sport as a five-year-old, but when I got to the age where we had to start tackling, I was a bit scared of playing with the boys" and so she switched at the age of eight to playing football.
 She began playing it again in year 12 at high school, though football was her first priority.

-In 2012 the New Zealand Rugby Union organized a “Go for Gold” campaign to identify talent with the potential to represent New Zealand in the Sevens competition at the Rio Olympics.
+In 2012 the New Zealand Rugby Union organised a "Go for Gold" campaign to identify talent with the potential to represent New Zealand in the Sevens competition at the Rio Olympics.
 Cherie Blyde who was employed at the time by Taranaki Rugby as a Rugby Development Officer made her daughter who had just recommenced playing rugby, attend one of the open trials.

 At the trial she was put through various fitness, rugby skill and character assessment activities.
 Blyde was heavily involved in playing football at the time and was upset when attendance at a second trial meant missing out on a football tournament.
 Of the 800 who attended a trial, Blyde along with Gayle Broughton and Lauren Bayens from Taranaki were among the 30 deemed promising who attended a training camp at Waiouru in mid-2012.